MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

-   This method allows efficient bulk ingestion of data, but puts some burden on the client performing the ingestion to not overtax the cluster with concurrent ingestions (or risk consuming all cluster resources by data ingestion, reducing the performance of queries.
+   This method allows efficient bulk ingestion of data, but puts some burden on the client performing the ingestion to not overtax the cluster with concurrent ingestions (or risk consuming all cluster resources by data ingestion, reducing the performance of queries).

-4. **Queued ingestion**: Data is uploaded to external storage (e.g., Azure Blob Storage) and then a notification is sent to a queue (e.g., Azure Queue, or Event Hub).
+4. **Queued ingestion**: Data is uploaded to external storage (e.g., Azure Blob Storage).
+A notification is sent to a queue (e.g., Azure Queue, or Event Hub).
    This is the primary method used in production, as it has very high availability, doesn't require the client to perform capacity management itself, and handles bulk appends well.
 This is sometimes called "native ingestion".